casemiromjm/casemiromjm.github.io/README.md

 # Presentation Webpage

 This is a project I created as a curriculum/presentation site.
-It is constructed using only HTML and CSS, but I look forward to implementing more features in the future.

-In the [deprecated/](/deprecated/) directory, there are some HTML files that I considered using but decided against to make the site cleaner.

-The file structure is a bit different because I wanted the URLs to be clean and not have any file extensions.

-## To Do
-- [ ] Make it more mobile friendly
-- [ ] Use php for smart building the html pages and apply DRY
+At first I used only HTML and CSS, but I quickly realized I could use Jekyll to make it easier to manage and update the content.
+I thought about using PHP since I was more familiar with it, but I wanted to use github pages to host it for free, and Jekyll is natively supported there.